-Do I have to be a patient in a hospital to use b-there?
+Do I have to be a patient in a hospital to use the b-there tool?

 - No. That is the beauty of the design.
-You can use it whether you are inpatient, outpatient, or are homebound with a chronic illness.
+You can use it whether you are inpatient, outpatient, homebound with a chronic illness, or isolated and need support.
 It does not connect to hospital health systems or medical info.
 We recognize there are plenty of other great tools out there that serve those functions.
-All you need is access to an internet connection with your mobile device or computer
+All you need is access to an internet connection with your mobile device or computer.

 What is the difference between a Patient and a Supporter?